xinxinxiangrong-family/xinxinxiangrong-family.github.io/content/posts/grandpa-stories-01/index.en.markdown

     caption: "Xin Zhao and Xiangrong Cai (1958)"
 ---

-*This article is a translation of the first part of a manuscript left by my grandfather Xiangrong Cai on August 9, 1984.*
+*This article is the first part of a manuscript left by my grandfather Xiangrong Cai on August 9, 1984.
+Some parts of the text could not be recognized and had to be omitted or guessed at, and these are not specified individually.
+For ease of reading, some punctuation has been modified and some subheadings have been added.*

 ---